Aavash252/Attendance_tracker/README.md

 # Usage
--Register an account or log in if you already have one.
+- Register an account or log in if you already have one.
--Clock in and out using the provided buttons.
+- Clock in and out using the provided buttons.
--View your attendance history on the index page.
+- View your attendance history on the index page.
--Admin users can access the admin dashboard to manage users and records.
+- Admin users can access the admin dashboard to manage users and records.

 # Technologies Used
--ASP.NET Core MVC
+- ASP.NET Core MVC
--Entity Framework Core
+- Entity Framework Core
--Identity Framework
+- Identity Framework
--HTML, CSS, JavaScript
+- HTML, CSS, JavaScript